xwu/xwu-swift-numerics/floating-point-part-2.md

 (x * x).addingProduct(-x, x).squareRoot() // nan
 ```

-The second result is not zero because `x * x` cannot be represented exactly as a
+The second result isn't zero because `x * x` cannot be represented exactly as a
 value of type `Double`.
 In fact, `(x * x).addingProduct(-x, x)` actually
 computes the amount by which `x * x` is inexact.
 Since `x * x` is rounded down,
 the amount of inexactness is negative and its square root is not a number.